The Art and Beauty of Voting Power

 The article's main part therefore consists of several pages of color images.
 Depending on personal taste, they may be of interest and produce enjoyment without any further explanation.
 At the same time, they represent the result of hours of computer calculations (several weeks, in fact).
 They give a graphical picture of the formal structure behind collective decision making by three players~-- individuals or homogeneous groups of voters~-- on three candidates.

 It will be assumed that winners are determined by a plurality vote, an antiplurality vote, or one of the many scoring rules that lie `in between', such as Borda's voting rule.
 Other voting methods like the various rules that focus on pairwise majority comparisons (Copeland's rule, Kemeny-Young rule, etc.) are amenable to the same kind of representation.
-They generate less scintillating results however (cf.\ \shortciteNP{Kurz/Mayer/Napel:2019:WCG}).
+They generate less scintillating results however (cf.\ \citeNP{Kurz/Mayer/Napel:2019:WCG}).

-Appreciators of art and beauty without interest in the formal details are welcome to jump to Section~\ref{sec:Bilder}.
-For all others, we will first provide a short introduction to weighted committee games (Section~\ref{sec:committees_and_scoring_rules}).
-These games generalize traditional weighted voting from binary majority decisions to social choice from any finite number of options.
+Appreciators of art and beauty without interest in the formal framework are welcome to jump to Section~\ref{sec:Bilder}.
+For all others, we will first provide a short introduction to weighted committee games (Section~\ref{sec:committees_and_scoring_rules}).\footnote{ See \shortciteN{Kurz/Mayer/Napel:2019:WCG} for details and related literature: the article defines weighted committee games, characterizes and counts equivalence classes for selected voting rules, and provides lists of structurally distinct committees. \citeN{Mayer/Napel:2021:Scoring} does similarly for the special case of scoring rules. \shortciteN{Kurz/Mayer/Napel:2021:Influence} generalizes the Penrose-Banzhaf and Shapely-Shubik indices to committee games.
+For a practical application of the framework see \citeN{Mayer/Napel:2020}. } These games generalize traditional weighted voting from binary majority decisions to social choice from any finite number of options.
 We explain the pertinent generalization of the Penrose-Banzhaf power index and how this can literally provide colorful insights into how voting weights determine voters' influence on collective decisions (Section~\ref{sec:power_and_color}).
 Possible economic and political implications are briefly pointed out in Section~\ref{sec:conclusion}.